TransparencyToolkit/DocUpload/README.md

 This is a simple document upload form.
 To use-

-1. Ensure you have sinatra, erb, pry, and dock_integrity_check installed
+1. Ensure you have sinatra, gpgme, pry, and dock_integrity_check installed

 2. Set the gpg_recipient key ID and lookingglass_url in the config.ru file